erikns/webpoll/README.md

 -->

 # webpoll
-This is a webapplication with database integration that allows users to create and take polls, the results of which can be presented in different ways.
+This is a web application with database integration that allows users to create and take polls, the results of which can be presented in different ways.

 ## Screenshots